MassBank/MassBank3/README.md

 # Installation

-[!WARNING]
+> [!NOTE]
-Although this version of MassBank is already considered as fully functional, it is still work in progress and in a testing phase! </br> Please create a new issue in case of observing any bug or discrepancy.
+> Although this version of MassBank is already considered as fully functional, it is still work in progress and in a testing phase! </br> Please create a new issue in case of observing any bug or discrepancy.

 There are currently two ways to run MassBank: